Table of Contents

 - Click the Upload file and import button

-With the Export menu, you will be able to generate an XML file that includes all the plugin data (categories, sections, cookies and category acceptance statistics).
+With the Export section, you can generate an XML file that includes all the plugin data (categories, sections, cookies, and category acceptance statistics).

 - Click the Export button